AndrewLipscomb/ros-gitlab-ci-example/README.md

 If you are trying to run this on a local server, to get Pages to run you will need a DNS server if you don't have one already - [dnsmasq](www.thekelleys.org.uk/dnsmasq/doc.html) or [bind9](https://www.isc.org/downloads/bind/) worked for me.

+## Usage
+Be first sure your GitLab instance is set up fully with a Runner and Pages both working.
+Being able to build and view one of the [example GitLab page repos](https://gitlab.com/pages) is a good indication things are working.

+Make a new CI project from the Github source.
+Then, go to CI and start a pipeline.
+Gitlab should pick up the `.gitlab-ci.yml` file and start building the phases.
+Once completed, go to Pages in the Project overview, and you should have a rough hewn page containing all the results.

 ## Acknowledgements
 Props to all the Open Source authors that make this stuff possible, built on the shoulders of giants.
 XML parsing adapted from [wadefelix's XML style sheet](https://github.com/wadefelix/gtxslt) - cheers buddy!